markstatic12/AcadeMeet/DASHBOARD_IMPLEMENTATION.md

 - [ ] Registration creates account and redirects to dashboard
 - [ ] Login authenticates and redirects to dashboard
-- [ ] Dashboard displays user's name, program, and year level
+- [ ] Dashboard displays student's name, program, and year level
 - [ ] Sidebar navigation works for all routes
 - [ ] Sidebar can be toggled open/closed
 - [ ] Logout button clears session and redirects to login